We often imagine that the face of oral cancer is a male in his 60s who has used tobacco products.

 Delay in diagnosis: 1.5 years

 It hurt to stick out my tongue.
 The ENT prescribed acid reflux meds.
 I stayed on them for one year.
+The pain persisted.
+Another ENT biopsied a spot on my palette and on back of tongue, both negative, and removed my left tonsil, saying it was embedded and the source of my pain.
 Pain persisted.
-Another ENT biopsied a spot on my palette on back of tongue, both negative, and removed my left tonsil, saying it was embedded and the source of my pain.
-Pain persisted.
-4 months later eating became a challenge.
+Four months later eating became a challenge.
 I went to another ENT who biopsied an ulcer.
 After the surgery for SCC, removal of the tumor and lymph nodes in neck, I was told I was cancer free.
 Why wasn’t radiation recommended?

-Symptoms: Lump in neck for two years that didn’t bother me.
+Symptoms: Lump in my neck that didn’t bother me.

 If only I knew a lump in the neck could be a sign of oral cancer.
 My goal is to recover and play the pipes again.
 My twelve year old son is getting the Gardasil shot for sure!